 As you carelessly wander around Jardin Majorelle you forget all about the hustle and bustle of Marrakesh life outside the walls.
 Inside there’s also a Berber museum (you can pay extra to visit).
 And a café so you can take your time and spend a few hours there relaxing.

-Marrakesh Guide – Overall thoughts on Marrakesh
+Marrakesh Guide – Overall thoughts

 On reflection from my time travelling in Morocco, like any big city, Marrakesh was a great place to visit and experience.
 As a solo female traveller, there was the extra effort required at times but that’s part of the experience and I think as long as you are sensible and prepared you will have no problems.